 Ensure your galleries include a range of treatments, and feature clients from different demographics.
 Select an array that best represents your skills but don’t pare down too far.
 In a survey of more than 1,000 consumers considering cosmetic surgery, 77% reported that they’d need to see around 11 sets of photos of previous clients to confidently opt for a treatment or doctor.
 In that same survey, 29% of respondents said they’d need closer to 30 sets to confidently decide.

 Truly standardized photos, which can be directly compared to one another without distortion from different lighting or angles, require a dedicated spot for photo-taking with high-quality cameras, controlled lighting, and tripods.
+Invest in professional photography equipment and software that can help improve the quality of images.
+These can help ensure that you capture realistic images where the transformation will not be attributed to the difference in lighting or angles, but to the results produced.

 When creating a Before-and-After portfolio, be mindful of certain things that clients look out for.
 In one survey, clients said seeing someone who looks like themselves, seeing a range of outcomes, including some better than others, and knowing specifics about the case—such as age or treatment details—is important.
+Therefore, capture as many data points about the patient as possible when producing these assets.

 Prospective clients appreciate and respect honesty, so don’t exaggerate to try and impress them.
 Instead meet clients’ expectations by offering up a comprehensive Before-and-After gallery that includes a range of potential outcomes, including cases in which treatments may have been less successful than anticipated.